Harvie Open Space

 - August/September, 2017 – Property included within the Parker Water & Sanitation District.

 - November, 2017 – Public Open House to review the proposed Conceptual Plan for the site.
+Updates made to conceptual plan based on public feedback.

 Uses Allowed by Conservation Easement